-Enterprise resource management (ERP) is a method for managing everything that’s involved in delivering a product to the customer.
+Enterprise resource planning (ERP) is a method for managing everything that’s involved in delivering a product to the customer.
 The approach uses unified software – software that’s connected to a single database – to increase the flow of data between departments and create more opportunities for automating systems and processes.
 By connecting all departments together, companies experience better communication and easier collaboration.
 ERP was first used in the manufacturing sector in the 1990s, but the approach quickly spread to nearly all other industries including health care, education, insurance, and finance.

 ERP & the Construction Industry